saloniig/Chat-Box/README.md

 # Chat Box Using Django

 In this project there is an online Chat Box with signup and forgot password verification mail .
-By this project you will get to know a lot about the Rest framework of django and also large amount of  `Javascript`  In this project  `AJAX LIVE SEARCH` is also used that displays the result of username search In this  audio has been also added while sending and receiving mail.
+By this project you will get to know about the Rest framework of django and also large amount of  `Javascript`  In this project  `AJAX LIVE SEARCH` is also used that displays the result of username search In this  audio has been also added while sending and receiving mail.

 # [](https://github.com/saloniig/Online-School-System#about-django)About Django